 One of the amazing things about pregnancy is how your body gears up from the word go.
-Long before the world could see your bump, your breasts were growing - and probably becoming more sensitive.
-‘Breast tenderness is not a reliable sign of pregnancy, but it’s one that women often pick up on,’ says midwifery lecturer Sian McLaughlin.
+Even when it is too early to take a test and long before the world can see your bump, your breasts are changing - and probably becoming more sensitive or sore.

 But what’s the reason for all the hurry?
 Well, it seems that those hard-working pregnancy hormones can’t wait to start adapting your breasts for their new role.